reduxkotlin/redux-kotlin/docs/basics/Actions.md

 > ##### Note on Action Creators
 > In the Javascript world there are ["Action Creators"](https://redux.js.org/basics/actions#action-creators).
 There are just functions that create actions.
-> Generally this pattern is not needed with ReduxKotlin due ease of use and conciseness of Kotlin's constructors.
+> Generally this pattern is not needed with ReduxKotlin due ease of use and conciseness of Kotlin's constructors, however if you find them helpful, go for it!

 ## Source Code

-### `actions.js`
+### `Actions.kt`

 ```kotlin
 /*